 Maintaining the ecosystem created during the fermentation process provides the best defense against the development of mold and invasion by transient yeasts and bacteria.

-- Provides the healthiest environment for the scoby and allows the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.
+Continuous brew systems provide the healthiest environment for the SCOBY and allow the yeast and bacteria to develop relatively undisturbed with a consistent supply of new food.

 Continuously brewing kombucha means a more consistent supply of kombucha for you and your family.

 How to Set UP A CONTINUOUS BREWING SYSTEM

 A continuous brew container should hold between 1 and 5 gallons.
 You will also want to container to include a spigot near the bottom.
 This is necessary for drawing off kombucha without disturbing the contents.
 Do not use a spigot that has metal on the inside of the container.
-Continous brew containers can often be found at a local home brew supply store or you can try Mortier Pilon's Kombucha Brewing Jar.
+Continuous brew containers can often be found at a local home brew supply store or you can try Mortier Pilon's Kombucha Brewing Jar.
 It holds 5 liters and is specifically design for continuous kombucha brewing.

 Clean everything thoroughly prior to setting up the brew system.
 Avoid antibacterial soap, and rinse with vinegar to remove soap residue.

 2. Prepare the Kombucha Mixture

 Prepare the sweet tea mixture according to this chart of ingredients, ratios, and instructions.
 Pour the mixture into the continuous-brew container and add the SCOBY.
 Do not overfill the container.
 Be sure to allow space for the mother SCOBY and development of the new SCOBY.
 Once the tea mixture and SCOBY are in the container, cover the container for fermenting.